Beware, Warns the IRS: Payroll Departments Targeted in New Data Scam

 The IRS has alerted offices across the U.S. about an emerging phishing email scheme targeting payroll and human resources offices in an effort to urge companies to protect their employees’ personal, financial, and tax data.

-Payroll personnel have been warned against sharing sensitive information to any individual claiming to be a CEO or executive, before confirming the sender’s identity.
+Payroll personnel has been warned against sharing sensitive information to any individual claiming to be a CEO or executive, before confirming the sender’s identity.

 According to the IRS, cybercriminals have been impersonating company executives and successfully requesting personal information on employees, including payroll data like W-2 forms that contain Social Security numbers and other personally identifiable information.